koenderks/aRtsy/README.md

 - On a colored square, turn 90 degrees counter-clockwise, flip the color of the square, move forward one unit.
 - Different colors may correspond different combinations of these mechanics.

-I like Langton's Ant, it reminds me of a crayon painting.
+I like Langton's ant, it reminds me of a crayon painting.
 The problem with this thing is that it always moves off the canvas though...

 You can use the `paint_ant()` function to make your own unique painting in this style.